CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 4. Any audio or video tape of a meeting, regardless of whether the meeting is in-person, virtual or telephonic, shall not be edited.
 5. The resulting audio or video tape, regardless of whether resulting from in-person, virtual or telephonic meeting, may only be presented to Members and cannot be delivered to non-Members or posted where non-Members have access to hear or view the audiotaping or videotaping, except as used as evidence in a dispute resolution proceeding.

-## FINE POLICY & FINE APPEAL PROCESS
+## Fine Policy & Fine Appeal Process

 Effective March 26, 2024

-### FINE POLICY
+### Fine Policy
 The following Fine and Appeals Policy shall be followed for Castlegate Community Association.

-FIRST NOTICE: A courtesy notice of the violation shall be mailed via regular mail to the homeowner requesting compliance within fourteen (14) days - NO FINE.
+First notice: A courtesy notice of the violation shall be mailed via regular mail to the homeowner requesting compliance within fourteen (14) days - NO FINE.

-SECOND NOTICE: If violation still exists, a second notice requesting compliance within fourteen (14) days shall be mailed to the homeowner.
+Second notice: If violation still exists, a second notice requesting compliance within fourteen (14) days shall be mailed to the homeowner.
 A $25.00 FINE will be assessed and due immediately with the second notice.

-THIRD NOTICE: If violation still exists, a third notice requesting compliance within fourteen (14) days shall be mailed to the homeowner.
+Third notice: If violation still exists, a third notice requesting compliance within fourteen (14) days shall be mailed to the homeowner.
 A $50.00 FINE will be assessed and due immediately with the third notice.

-FOURTH NOTICE: If violation still exists, a fourth notice requesting compliance within fourteen (14) days shall be mailed to the homeowner.
+Fourth notice: If violation still exists, a fourth notice requesting compliance within fourteen (14) days shall be mailed to the homeowner.
 A $100.00 FINE will be assessed and due immediately with the fourth notice.

-CONTINUING VIOLATIONS: If the violation continues without resolution after the fourth notice, a FINE of $100.00 shall be assessed every fourteen (14) days until the violation is resolved.
+Continuing violations: If the violation continues without resolution after the fourth notice, a FINE of $100.00 shall be assessed every fourteen (14) days until the violation is resolved.
 In addition, the Board shall have the right to remedy the violation and/or take legal action, the cost of which shall be billed to the homeowner and collected as allowed by Arizona Revised Statutes.

-FINES: No fine shall be imposed without first providing a written warning to the Owner describing the violation and stating that failure to stop the violation within no less than fourteen (14) days or **another recurrence of the same violation within three (3) months of the original violation** shall make the Owner subject to imposition of a fine.
+Fines: No fine shall be imposed without first providing a written warning to the Owner describing the violation and stating that failure to stop the violation within no less than fourteen (14) days or **another recurrence of the same violation within three (3) months of the original violation** shall make the Owner subject to imposition of a fine.

 Notwithstanding the foregoing, the Board reserves the right to remedy, regardless of the presence or absence of notices hereunder, any violation that the Board determines in its sole and absolute discretion constitutes a material danger to persons or property or requires immediate action for any other substantial reason.

-### VIOLATION APPEAL PROCESS
+### Violation Appeal Process
-* When a violation notice is sent to a homeowner, the notice includes a statement notifying the homeowner that they have the "RIGHT OF APPEAL".
+* When a violation notice is sent to a homeowner, the notice includes a statement notifying the homeowner that they have the "Right of Appeal".
 * When a homeowner wants to appeal a violation, they must send the Management Company written notice that they are requesting an appeal of the violation.
 * Appeals shall be received within ten (10) days of the date of the fine notification (violation letter).
 * Appeals shall demonstrate **extenuating circumstances** which require deviation from the CC&R’s and/or guidelines.